hbdevelop1/the3stones/The3Stonesreadme.txt

 make sure that the array is passed just by address. that the whole array is not copied. who to pass the size of _r

+307-use a scoped_ptr of list of Sprites in Encouragement 308-how to read negative values from xml file ? consider using another way of reading data. look into using C++ Timesaving Techniques for Dummies/xml

+309-
+explain this code in ObjectsManager
+		void operator()()
+		{
+			(mo->*mf)(marg1,marg2);
+		}

+310-
+if A and B are two mutually exclusive preprocessor directives, what to specify for B in the following code ?
+#ifdef A
+	...
+#elif def B ???
+	...
+#endif

+instead of

+#ifdef A
+	...
+#else
+	#ifdef B
+		...
+	#endif B
+#endif A

+311-
+I am confused on the benefit of a scoped_ptr member. the following question shows the confusion: how is a scoped_ptr member of encouragement class beneficial when an exception happens in a encouragement function ? explain what happens then ? is the scoped_ptr destructor called then even when the encouragement destructor is not?
+ANSWER:
+1-typically the scoped_ptr is useful when declared and used in a bloc. if an exception is thrown in the middle, even by a called function, the subsequent is not run (which would leak memory if traditional mem alloc was used). but the destructor of scoped_ptr is called as it variable goes our of scope.
+2-when scoped_ptr data is member of encouragement class, it will be destroyed, and the mem it points to fred, when the encouragement destructor, default or written one, is called. so it all depends on whether the Encouragement destructor is being called or not. the big benefit of scoped_ptr is in not having to write the Encouragement destructor

+312-
+improve design to derive all objects from Sprite have Sprite and AnimatedSprite

+2Learn.1:
+STD::list
+std::list is a list of nodes. each node contains essentially three fields _Next, _Prev, _Myval _Myval is of type the element's data type. see below :

+	_Next	0x02e9cdb8 {_Next=0x02e9e070 _Prev=0x048be2a0 _Myval=0x048be1c8 }	std::_List_nod<Sprite *,hb::allocator<Sprite *> >::_Node *
+	_Prev	0x02e97db8 {_Next=0x02e97db8 _Prev=0x02e97db8 _Myval=0xcdcdcdcd }	std::_List_nod<Sprite *,hb::allocator<Sprite *> >::_Node *
+	_Myval	0x048bd100 {m_r=0x048bd100 m_offset=0x048bd120 m_texObj=0x00000008 ...}	Sprite *

+2Learn.2:
+std::list::clear() destroys the nodes of the list in turn. std::_List_nod<Sprite,hb::allocator<Sprite> >::_Node does not define a custom destructor (which would be made so that it calls the destructor of _Myval, whether it is an object or a pointer) std::_List_nod<Sprite,hb::allocator<Sprite> >::_Node uses instead the default destructor. which calls the destructor of _Myval when it is an object only.
+So to ensure destruction of _Myval as a pointer, i should free the memory pointed to by _Myval manually, before making a call to std::list::clear()

+Here is the code
+	Sprite * g;
+	for(auto it=m_listofsprites.begin(); it!=m_listofsprites.end(); ++it)
+	{
+		g=*it;
+		delete g;
+	}
+	m_listofsprites.clear();

+2Learn.3:
+*it for an std::list::iterator is programmed so it returns _Myval. this makes the following operation possible:

+	for(auto it=m_listofsprites.begin(); it!=m_listofsprites.end(); ++it)
+	{
+		delete *it;
+	}
+*it could have been programmed to return sth else.

 ACTIVE,board, tiles, score, timecounter, INACTIVE,menu pause,